top of page

 What if I can't afford lessons?

 I've experienced first-hand how financially taxing music studies can be - having worked 3-4 part-time jobs during college, seasonal jobs through the summers, and taking years off to work before graduate school to save up enough for application fees and tuition.
-If provided with documentation of financial hardship or low income, I will do my best to provide limited need-based scholarships for lesson fees.
-And if things still don't work out, I will find you someone who may be a better fit!
+For those experiencing financial hardship, I do my best to provide sliding scale rates for lesson fees.

 Schedule a consultation lesson today!